|Missions Fair Slated for February

-In February, the Calvin College chapter of Intervarsity Mission Fellowship will host an array of missions organizations at the annual Missions Fair.
+Next month the Calvin College chapter of the InterVarsity Mission Fellowship will host representatives of over 20 mission organizations at its annual Missions Fair.

 Giving to Calvin